 Home thermal-imaging surveys

-Our internal thermal-imaging surveys aim to improve the comfort and energy efficiency of your home, to you save money on your bills and to reduce your climate impact.
+Our internal thermal-imaging surveys aim to improve the comfort and energy efficiency of your home, so you save money on your bills and to reduce your climate impact.

 How it works

 We perform surveys in the winter so that when a house is heated there is a large difference between the temperature inside the house compared to the outside.

 An Energy Tracer will come at the prearranged time.
 Firstly, a large extractor fan is fitted to an external door and run continuously to reduce the pressure inside the building.
 This causes cold air to be drawn in though any gaps.
 As we work through each room in the house we use the thermal imaging camera to look for cold spots which point to thermal faults in the fabric of the building.
 These may be caused by gaps to the outside through which draughts are pulled by the fan, or by poor thermal insulation from cold bridging or missing insulation etc.

 As the householder, you are involved directly with the survey by accompanying the surveyor to see first hand how heat moves around your home and where it is lost.
 The entire survey is recorded as a video with audio of the surveyor's commentary and any discussions you might have with them.
 The video is given to you afterwards on a USB memory stick, so you can review the findings at any point.